Updated: 11-03-2026 at 3:30 PM

 Read More: Centre Introduces Biometric ID To Fight GST Fraud In India

-There are several goods that come under GST compensation.
+Several goods come under GST compensation.
 The goods that come under it are as follows:

-The table below highlights the key insights of the GST Compensation cess rates.
-Read the table below to understand it better:-
+The table below highlights the key insights of the GST Compensation cess rates on goods, like the Coal/tobacco/aerated drinks cess rate or demerit goods/sin goods.
+Read the table below to understand it better.

 | Goods | GST Compensation Cess Rate |